 What happens if I disclose a conviction, caution, penalty notice or investigation?

-If you disclose a conviction, caution, penalty notice or investigation for an offence, we’ll assess whether this is likely to impact:
+If you disclose a conviction, caution, penalty notice or investigation for an offence, we’ll assess whether this is likely to impact (either of the following):

-- your ability to practise safely and effectively, or
+- your ability to practise safely and effectively

-If you disclose a conviction, caution or penalty notice we’ll take into account:
+If you disclose a conviction, caution or penalty notice we’ll take into account (all of the following):

 - the nature of the offence